1.3 Object Assignment

 #> Error in TRUE <- 12: invalid (do_set) left-hand side to assignment

-Some commonly used reserved keywords that cannot be used as names are listed as below.
+Some common reserved keywords that cannot be used as names are listed below.

 TRUE else